ccoverstreet/Jarmuz-Garden/README.md

 # Jarmuz-Garden
 ## Server-side component of Jarmuz

+# DEPRECATED, JARMUZ NO LONGER REQUIRES THIS.
+# JARMUZ NOW REQUIRES INDIVIDUAL REPOSITORIES TO CONTAIN A jarmuzpackage.json file.
+MORE INFO ON ccoverstreet/Jarmuz

 Jarmuz Garden is the server portion of Jarmuz that handles package requests and returns packages containing the program json metadata and start scripts.